-Located in Aberdeen Bay, the innovative 93.2MW 11-turbine offshore wind scheme will trial next generation technology and once operational, boost the industry's drive to competitive clean power.
+Located in Aberdeen Bay, the innovative 93.2MW 11-turbine offshore wind scheme trials next generation technology and boosts the industry's drive to competitive clean power.

-Underlining the vision for the more than £300 million EOWDC is the installation of V164-8.4MW turbines paired with suction bucket foundations, an industry first.
-Construction of the facility, which also includes 66kV cabling, began in October 2016, with first power generating in summer 2018 and operating for 20 years.
-The operations and maintenance (O&M) team will be based out of Aberdeen Harbour.
+Underlining the vision for the more than £300 million EOWDC is the installation of two V164-8.8MW turbines and nine V164-8.4MW turbines paired with suction bucket jacket foundations, an industry first.
+Construction of the facility, which also includes 66kV cabling, began in October 2016, with first power generated on 1st July 2018.
+The wind farm was inaugurated by Scotland's First Minister, Nicola Sturgeon on 7th September 2018.
+The wind farm will be operational for 20 years.
+The clean energy generated by the wind farm is transported via 66kv cabling to the onshore substation at Blackdog, Aberdeenshire.
+The operations and maintenance (O&M) team is based out of Aberdeen Harbour.

 The EOWDC has been awarded up to €40million of funding from the European Union and is supported by Aberdeen Renewable Energy Group (AREG).